sungyubkim/sungyubkim.github.io/_posts/Reinforcement Learning/2019-2-1-Proof-for-policy-iteration.md

 #### Step 2.
 Greed Policy Improvement makes current policy better.

-Let $\pi​$ is origianl policy and $\pi'​$ is a new policy by applying greedy policy improvement.
+Let $\pi$ is origianl policy and $\pi'$ is a new policy by applying greedy policy improvement.
 Then we get

 $$